SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Experiments

-\paragraph{Qualitative analysis} As shown in Figure \ref{fig:qualitative_fig}, we conducted a qualitative analysis on the ADE20K validation set.
-Our-Tiny model was compared extensively with the MaskFormer (Swin-T) model.
-The results indicate that our proposed model outperforms MaskFormer significantly in handling details and error classification.
-This notable advantage is attributed to the powerful feature extraction capability of Vision RetNet and the more concise and effective decoder structure we proposed.
+As illustrated in Figure \ref{fig:qualitative_fig}, we performed a qualitative analysis on the ADE20K validation set, conducting a detailed comparison between our SegRet-Tiny model and the MaskFormer (Swin-T) model.
+The results reveal that SegRet-Tiny consistently outperforms MaskFormer, particularly in capturing fine details and reducing classification errors.
+This performance advantage can be largely attributed to the robust feature extraction capabilities of Vision RetNet, combined with the simplicity and effectiveness of our proposed lightweight decoder architecture.